Broom wagon: Broom bike

 In trail races, there is usually a "broom bike".
 Bigger races use a motorcycle, but smaller events will use a race marshal on a bicycle.
 He "sweeps" the course to ensure that it is clear.
 While unable to pick up incapacitated competitors, the broom bike may offer limited mechanical assistance and phone for assistance.

+Recreational

+The Broom Wagon has also become popular for use with bicycling trip enthusiasts and guide services.
+Companies such as Backroads use a Broom Wagon to follow vacationers who book their bicycling trip services.
+This allows these companies to fully stock the vehicles with wine, kitchens, and gear, creating a luxurious experience for travelers.
+Additionally, guide services may offer to tow the cyclist's gear, such as camping tents and supplies.
+This allows the rider to ride many miles unencumbered by gear; this is particularly helpful for multi-day trips.